flydog-sdr/docs/docs/en/developer/fpga.md

 ### KiwiSDR.rx8.wf2.bit

-The operation is roughly the same as generating KiwiSDR.rx3.wf3.bit, but the `kiwi.gen.vh` file has a corresponding value of `8` for the `RX_CFG` field.
+The operation is roughly the same as generating KiwiSDR.rx3.wf3.bit, but the `kiwi.cfg.vh` file has a corresponding value of `8` for the `RX_CFG` field.

 The code is as follows.